Skip to content

 How to Get a Death Certificate in St. Louis County, Missouri

 If someone has died in St. Louis County, Missouri, here is everything you need to know about ordering certified copies of the death certificate, including where to go, how much it costs, and how long it takes.
+Death certificates are one of the first documents you will need to begin handling the estate, filing insurance and Social Security claims, and closing accounts.

 $14